Xilmi/Rotp-Fusion/README.md

 - ironmanMode (Once set, options can't be changed)
 - Optimization:
   - Distance to empire are no more recomputed after each colony gain/loss, but once after all these events.
-- Fixed "Total Power"-status saturation
+- Fixed "Total Power"-status saturation.
+- Added logarithmic scale for race status.

 2023.08.06 (BR)
 - Random Event: When set off in game, immediately stop events advancement.